ArduPilot/ardupilot_wiki/dev/source/docs/ros-sitl.rst

     "mavproxy.py" "--master" "tcp:127.0.0.1:5760" "--sitl" "127.0.0.1:5501" "--out" "127.0.0.1:14550" "--out" "127.0.0.1:14551" "--map" "--console"

-Both "--out" refer to UDP connexion create by mavproxy.
+Both "--out" refer to UDP connexion create by MAVProxy.
 We will use UDP access with mavros.

 Get back to your ROS terminal.
 Let's create a new directory for our launch file.